-- F. Other Assets and Other Liabilities: Other assets are comprised primarily of accounts receivable, lease receivable, prepaid expenses, and investment in Farm Credit institutions other than CoBank.
-Significant components of other liabilities primarily include accounts payable and employee benefits. - G. Advance Conditional Payments: The Association is authorized under the Farm Credit Act to accept advance payments from borrowers.
+- F. Other Property Owned: Other property owned, consisting of real and personal property acquired through foreclosure or deed in lieu of foreclosure, is recorded at fair value less estimated selling costs upon acquisition.
+Any initial reduction in the carrying amount of a loan to the fair value of the collateral received is charged to the allowance for loan losses.
+On at least an annual basis, revised estimates to the fair value are reported as adjustments to the carrying amount of the asset, provided that such adjusted value is not in excess of the carrying amount at acquisition.
+Income and expenses from operations and carrying value adjustments are included in net gains/(losses) on other property owned in the Consolidated Statement of Income. - G. Other Assets and Other Liabilities: Other assets are comprised primarily of accounts receivable, lease receivable, prepaid expenses, and investment in Farm Credit institutions other than CoBank.
+Significant components of other liabilities primarily include accounts payable and employee benefits.
+The Association purchases certain software to enhance or perform internal business functions.
+Software development costs, as well as costs for software that is part of a cloud computing arrangement incurred in the preliminary and post-implementation project stages are charged to noninterest expense.
+Capitalized software costs incurred in the development project stage are held in prepaid expenses and amortized over the respective cloud service contract term on a straight-line basis.
+As of December 31, 2024, the Association has capitalized implementation costs of \$1.9 million and accumulated amortization of \$33 thousand.
+For the year ended December 31, 2024, amortization expense of \$33 thousand was recognized in noninterest expense. - H. Advance Conditional Payments: The Association is authorized under the Farm Credit Act to accept advance payments from borrowers.
 To the extent the borrower's access to such advance payments is restricted, the advance conditional payments are netted against the borrower's related loan balance.
 Unrestricted advance conditional payments are included in liabilities.
 Restricted advance conditional payments are primarily associated with mortgage loans, while unrestricted are primarily related to production and intermediate-term loans and insurance proceeds on mortgage loans.
 Advance conditional payments are not insured.
-Interest is generally paid by the Association on advance conditional payments. - H. Employee Benefit Plans: Substantially all employees of the Association participate in the Ninth Farm Credit District Pension Plan (Pension Plan) and/or the Farm Credit Foundations Defined Contribution/401(k) Plan (401(k) Plan).
+Interest is generally paid by the Association on advance conditional payments. - I. Employee Benefit Plans: Substantially all employees of the Association participate in the Ninth Farm Credit District Pension Plan (Pension Plan) and/or the Farm Credit Foundations Defined Contribution/401(k) Plan (401(k) Plan).
 The Pension Plan is a non-contributory defined benefit plan.
 Benefits are based on compensation and years of service.
 The Association recognizes its proportional share of expense and contributes its proportional share of funding.
 The Pension Plan was closed to employees beginning January 1, 2007.